 - Preheat oven to 350 degrees F. Grease a 9 by 5 loaf pan with baking spray; line the pan with parchment paper and lightly grease the paper.

 - You'll need two bowls.
-In one bowl combine the eggs and milk then add the oil, sugar, lemon zest, and vanilla.
+In one bowl combine the eggs and milk then add the oil, sugar, lemon zest, lemon juice, and vanilla.
 Whisk to combine.
 In the second bowl gently stir the flour, baking powder and salt.
 Add in the poppy seeds.

 - Now pour the wet ingredients into the dry ingredients.
 Stir with a wooden spoon until ingredients are just barely combined.
 Don't over-mix.